isomerpages/enterprisesg-sac-old/README.md

 ```

 ### Customising a table
-Tables are styled according to the default isomerpages template.
-For certain customised tables, customisation names (or HTML classnames) {: .customised-table-name} are used in conjunction to style the tables, and are placed in front of the markdown table syntax
+Tables are styled according to the default Isomerpages template.
+For certain customised tables in the SAC website, customisation names (or HTML classnames) like {: .customised-table-name} are used in conjunction to style the tables, and are placed in front of the Markdown table syntax.

 ```
 {: .no-border}